California State University, Sacramento

 “It’s so important that there’s a level of cultural competency in the work, that you’re not checking off a box for diversity but really having that discussion, making time for it, and putting people and process before product,” she said.

 Salvador Vasquez, a Theatre and Dance major who has been Limón’s student since his first semester on campus, signed up to be her assistant director before she had even selected the play.
-He had worked in directing elsewhere, including at Sacramento’s B Street Theater, and dabbled in acting and writing, but Sweat was his first Sac State production.
+He had worked in theater off-campus, including at Sacramento’s B Street Theater, and dabbled in acting and writing, but Sweat was his first Sac State production.

 Two weeks before rehearsals began, Vasquez also took on the role of dramaturg, the job for which the Kennedy Center recognized him.
 As dramaturg, he was responsible for researching the subject material and relaying it to the actors and crew.
 He spent a lot of time reading about the history of Reading: What was the local economy like?
 What were the issues in the upcoming local election?